 Colombia: Integral strategy for the prevention and awareness of all forms of gender-based violence

-Two women die every day in Colombia simply because they are women.
-The goal of this Joint Programme was to assist in the eradication of all forms of gender-based violence in Colombia through a strategy that developed the axes of prevention, detection, recording, awareness and promotion of a political and legal framework in agreement with international guidelines.
+More than 40% of Colombian women have suffered physical violence, and two women die every day in Colombia simply because they are women.
+The Joint Programme supported the Government in its efforts to eradicate gender-based violence through an integral and intersectoral strategy that developed the areas of prevention, detection, recording, awareness and promotion of a political and legal framework in agreement with international guidelines.

-Special consideration was given to the issue of violence against women and those women who are particularly vulnerable: indigenous women, Afro-Colombians, displaced women and victims of the slave trade.
-Bringing to public attention violence suffered in the framework of armed conflict was a priority.
+The programme focused on the issue of violence against women who are the most vulnerable, such as indigenous women, Afro-Colombian women, displaced women and victims of human trafficking.
+A priority was bringing to public attention the violence suffered in armed conflict situations.

 - Three reports were issued by the Office of the Ombudsman on the impact of armed conflict on women's rights.

-- Advocacy for the incorporation of gender equality issues into the National Development Plan.
+- The programme advocated for the incorporation of gender equality issues into the National Development Plan.

 Click for more detailed results from the Joint Programmes in Colombia (in Spanish).